Momfluencer

 A mom influencer or momfluencer is a mother who shares the early moments of motherhood on social media, often utilizing sites such as Instagram.
 The term "dadfluencer" is less common, and refers to a father instead.

 The term carries with it possible connotations of stress or obligation, felt by the new mother, in terms of the new mother feeling the need to take a high volume of pictures of a new child and share these pictures on such social media sites.
 Some momfluencers claim to use the new motherhood position in tandem with social media as a means to earn additional income, while others assert that "the influencer scene fully believes that nobody is actually making any money".

 History

 The term first came into use in the early 2000s, along with the rise of social media and mobile phone technology which facilitated the ease of widespread sharing of personal baby photos from new mothers with a digital audience.

 Meaning and use

-The term is a portmanteau of the words Mom and Influencer.
+The term is a portmanteau of the words mom and influencer.
 A 'momfluencer' may refer to a new mother that may have "...social media followings in the tens of thousands or even millions..." where the new mother may share, "...tips and inspiration to their fellow moms..." about various duties of a new mother that might consist of installing a car seat or other such activities.
-Some mothers associated with minority racial or ethnic groups are alleged to be paid less than their peers in racial and ethnic majority groups, in part due to, "...limited financial transparency."
+Some mothers associated with minority racial or ethnic groups are reportedly paid less than their peers in majority racial or ethnic groups, in part, due to "limited financial transparency."